NVIDIA/MinkowskiEngine/_sources/tutorial/sparse_tensor_basic.rst.txt

    A *= D
    A /= D

-Note that we use the same `coords_key` for the sparse tensor `D`.
-It will give you an assertion error if you try to use a sparse tensor with different `coords_key`.
+Note that we use the same `coordinate_map_key` for the sparse tensor `D`.
+It will give you an assertion error if you try to use a sparse tensor with different `coordinate_map_key`.

 Feature Concatenation
 ---------------------

-You can concatenate two sparse tensors along the feature dimension if they share the same `coords_key`.
+You can concatenate two sparse tensors along the feature dimension if they share the same `coordinate_map_key`.

 .. code-block:: python

-   # If you have two or more sparse tensors with the same coords_key, you can concatenate features
+   # If you have two or more sparse tensors with the same coordinate_map_key, you can concatenate features
    E = ME.cat(A, D)